elseif/MikroTikPatch/CODE_OF_CONDUCT.md

+# WTF Code of Conduct (WTFCoC)
-"Do What The Fuck You Want, But Don't Be A Dick"
+*"Do What The Fuck You Want, But Don't Be A Dick"*

-Do Whatever You Want
+## The Short Version
+1. **Do whatever you want** with the code
+2. **Don't be a dick** to others
+3. **No bureaucracy** - handle problems like adults
+4. **You're on your own** - this isn't a safe space
+5. **Final rule**: If this bothers you, re-read the WTFPL license name (words 2-4)

+## The Slightly Longer Version

+### 1. Freedom First
-Use, modify, and distribute the code however you like.
+- Use, modify, distribute however you like

-No one owes you support, and you owe nothing to anyone.
+- No one owes you support or niceness

-Don’t Be A Dick
+### 2. Don't Be A Dick (DBAD)

-You can criticize code, but don’t harass people.

-Disagreements are fine, but personal attacks are not.
+- Criticize code, not people
+- Harassment = instant ban
+- Spam = toilet reading material

-No Bullshit
+### 3. No Bullshit Policy

-No bureaucracy, no committees, no virtue signaling.
+- No virtue signaling

-If someone’s being a dick, call them out (or ignore them).

-You’re On Your Own

-If you get offended, that’s your problem.

-If you can’t handle raw opinions, go somewhere else.
+- No committees
+- No tone policing
+- Just code and STFU when needed

+### 4. Survival of the Fittest
+- Offended?
+Your problem
+- Can't handle raw opinions?
+Go to a SAP project
+- Drama?
+Take it outside

+### 5. Enforcement
+1. First offense: Public shaming
+2. Second offense: Mockery
+3. Third offense: `rm -rf` your contributions

-Final Rule
+## Final Notice

-If this CoC annoys you, re-read the name of the WTFPL license (words 2, 3, and 4).
+This CoC is WTFPL licensed - do WTF you want with it.